 Research on perception-reaction time (PRT) in response to looming indicates that most drivers who experience looming under real-world conditions are able to respond to looming by braking within 1 second or less.
 This PRT value assumes that drivers are looking at the slower-moving vehicle at the instant the threshold is reached.
 However, a reasonably attentive driver who is scanning the roadway environment may not be looking at the slower-moving vehicle at the instant that looming becomes perceptible.
 Interestingly, drivers who look back at the lead vehicle after the looming threshold has been surpassed can respond in less than 0.5 seconds, on average.2

-If your case involves a rear-end collision with a slow-moving or stopped vehicle, contact Dr. Nancy Grugle or submit an inquiry to discuss how looming may have played a role in the collision.
+If your case involves a rear-end collision with a slow-moving or stopped vehicle, submit an inquiry to discuss how looming may have played a role in the collision.